-Graduated from the Faculty of Law at the Portuguese Catholic University (Porto) in 1987; Master's in Law, from the Faculty of Law of the University of Coimbra, in the area of Corporate Legal Sciences, with the thesis On Corporate Capital - Concept, Principles and Functions, in 1997; Doctorate in Law from the Faculty of Law of the University of Porto, in Civil Legal Sciences (in the area of Commercial Law), with the thesis Variations on Corporate Capital, in 2009.
-Associate Professor at the Faculty of Law of the University of Porto, where he has been teaching Commercial Law since 1998; Director and Chairperson of the Scientific Council at the University of Porto's Law Faculty since February 2019.
-Guest/visiting professor at several Portuguese and foreign universities.
-Participation in several lectures, conferences, seminars, post-graduation courses and master's courses, mainly in the are a of Company Law.
-Guiding and examining several Master's and PhD $theses, in various faculties. \ Chairperson of the Association of Company$ Law in Review.
-Member of the Institute for Business and Labour Law(IDET) at the Faculty of Law of the University of Coimbra; Member of $the \, Centre \, for \, Legal \, and \, Economic \, Research \, (CIJE) \, of \, the \, Faculty \, of \, Law$ of the University of Porto; member of the editorial board for the journal Direito das Sociedades em Revista (Company Law in Review); Member of the editorial board of RED - Revista Eletrónica de Direito (Electronic Journal of Law); member of the editorial board of Ab Instantia, a journal produced by the Abreu Advogados Knowledge Institute (IAB) and published by Almedina; member of the editorial board for the Luso-Brazilian Law Journal (RJLB); member of the Portuguese Arbitration Association (APA).
-He boasts more than 80 publications and articles, especially on corporate law, including, among others, his collaboration on the manual Estudos de direito das sociedades (Studies on company law), by several authors (coordinated by Coutinho de Abreu - 13th edition, Almedina, Coimbra, 2017), and the Código das Sociedades em Comentário (Companies Code in Commentary) (vols.
+Graduated from the Faculty of Law at the Portuguese Catholic University (Porto) in 1987; Master's in Law, from the Faculty of Law of the University of Coimbra, in the area of Corporate Legal Sciences, with the thesis On Corporate Capital - Concept, Principles and Functions (1997); Doctorate in Law from the Faculty of Law of the University of Porto, in Civil Legal Sciences (in the area of Commercial Law), with the thesis Variations on Corporate Capital (2009).
+Associate Professor at the Faculty of Law of the University of Porto, where he has been teaching Commercial Law since 1998; Director and Chairperson of the Scientific Council at the University of Porto's $Law \, Faculty \, since \, February \, 2019. \, Guest/visiting \, professor \, at \, several \,$ Portuguese and foreign universities.
+Participation in several lectures, conferences, seminars, post-graduation courses and master's courses, mainly in the area of Company Law.
+Guiding and examining several master's and PhD theses, in various faculties.
+Chairperson of the Association of Company Law in Review.
+Member of the Institute for Business and Labour Law (IDET) at the Faculty of Law of the University of Coimbra; Member of the Centre for Legal and $Economic\,Research\,(CIJE)\,of the\,Faculty\,of\,Law\,of the\,University$ of Porto; member of the editorial board for the journal Direito das Sociedades em Revista (Company Law in Review); Member of the editorial board of RED - Revista Eletrónica de Direito (Electronic Journal of Law); member of the editorial board of Ab Instantia, a journal produced by the Abreu Advogados Knowledge Institute (IAB) and published by Almedina; member of the editorial board for the Revista Jurídica Luso-Brasileira (RJLB); member of the Portuguese Arbitration Association (APA).
+He boasts more than 80 publications and articles, especially on corporate law, including, among others, his on company law), by several authors (coordinated by Coutinho de

+Abreu - 13th edition, Almedina, Coimbra, 2017), and the Código das Sociedades em Comentário (Companies Code in Commentary) (vols.
 I - VII, Almedina, 2010-2017).
 Arbitrator and legal adviser.
 He is also currently Chairperson of the Presiding Board of the General Meeting for the following companies: Abreu & Associados - Sociedade de Advogados, RL and Coimbra Aparthotel, S.A.
-Gender: Male • Age: 57 b) Exercising the right to vote
+Gender: Male • Age: 58